James Eustace, 3rd Viscount Baltinglass: Defeat & Exile

 Among the other Eustaces from County Kildare who took part were Maurice of Castlemartin and Thomas of Kerdiffstown (near Sallins), who were both executed, and John of Newland and Oliver of Blackhall, Clane, who were eventually pardoned, as was Maurice FitzGerald of Osberstown, Naas, who was the husband of Baltinglass's aunt Janet.

 In 1585, the Statute of Baltinglass was ultimately passed by the Parliament of Ireland despite considerable opposition.
 Under this Act, the Eustace family, its titles and arms were attainted, and all the vast Baltinglass possessions were forfeited, with retrospective clauses voiding all transfers of property that had taken place during the previous twelve years.
 The Eustace family of Harristown, Lords of Portlester, Kilcullen and Baltinglass, were virtually obliterated.
 Lord James and his brothers had fought what they considered a just war, but they had been defeated and, for their failure, both their family and the Catholic Church in Ireland paid dearly.
 Whether James Eustace and his followers were traitors or national heroes who died fighting to save their country from what would become centuries of religious persecution, they were certainly brave men.

-At the time of the attainder, the Dowager Viscountess, once a proud Butler, but now the mother of "the six traitorous brethren," petitioned (rather pathetically, and with what result we can well imagine) to be allowed to retain her jointure or alternatively to be granted somewhere else to live.
+At the time of the attainder, the Dowager Viscountess petitioned to retain her jointure or to be granted an alternative residence.

 Almost all the forfeited estates were granted to Sir Henry Harrington who had been active in quelling the rebellion.
 He sold them in 1617 to Sir Charles Wilmot, from whom they passed, via Sir James Carroll and Sir Thomas Roper, to the Viscounts (later Earls) of Aldborough.
 Harristown, Rochestown and Calverstown were granted in about 1590 to John Eustace of Castlemartin.
 The Baltinglass, house in Dublin and a lease of New Abbey, Kilcullen, were granted to Edmund Spenser, the poet, who was Secretary to the Lord Deputy, Arthur Grey, 14th Baron Grey de Wilton.
 Rathfarnham Castle and much of the land around Rathfarnham also belonged to the Eustace family of Baltinglass.
 However, this estate was also confiscated for their part in the Second Desmond Rebellion of 1579–83.
 Rathfarnham castle and its lands were instead granted to the Viscount 's mortal enemy, Archbishop Adam Loftus.

 The title was revived in 1685, when Colonel Richard Talbot, of Carton, was created Viscount Baltinglass, but he died without an heir six years later.
 It was again revived in 1763, when John Stratford was created Baron of Baltinglass, but he was advanced in 1776 to Viscount Aldborough and this title became extinct in 1875.
 The Eustaces of Castlemartin and Harristown were connected with his family twice.
 His father had married (as his second wife) Penelope née Eustace, one of the three co-heiresses of Sir Maurice Eustace, the Lord Chancellor of Ireland.
 His great-great-granddaughter, Louisa Saunders of Saunders Grove, married in 1860 Thomas Tickell, descendant and heir of Clotilda, Penelope's sister and another of the co-heiresses.